reuteras/kali-tools/README.md

 After a couple of points been created run this command in another window:

     cd ~/src/howmanypeoplearearound && . venv/bin/activate && howmanypeoplearearound --analyze test.json

+### bbot

+For more information see the GitHub [repository](https://github.com/blacklanternsecurity/bbot).

+    cd ~/kali-tools/bin
+    ./install-bbot.sh

+Then start websocat.